TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 .. navigation menu just one level
 .. backend columns

+*TODO: list known issues such as one page layout, just one menu level, BE columns, etc.*

 Please understand, that describing these actions is beyond the scope of this tutorial.